slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 In this Activity, users need to explicitly call the release policy evaluator from CI.
 We may improve UX by calling the evaluator automatically instead:

 1. If your organization has an internal registry where teams publish their containers / artifacts, the registry itself may evaluate the release policy.
-2. Integration with tooling: The package manager calls to the evaluator.
+2. Integration with tooling: The package manager calls the evaluator.
 For example, docker CLI could be extended with a `--release-gate-url` to allow users to provide the URL of the evaluator.
 Users would run `docker push ${image} --release-gate-url=https://release.mycompany.com/policy`.
 This would require standardizing the interface to the evaluator.
 Package registries may provide a mechanism for maintainers to enforce that only packages that have a valid release attestation are published.
 This effectively allows organizations to ensure that their released software meet the requirements set by the release policy.
 Integration with tooling is a flexible long-term solution.

 ## Take the quizz!